200 N the Strand

 Region: North County Coastal

-If you’re looking for wide open golden sand with relatively small crowds, head to Oceanside, California.
-With easy access to the beaches, fewer parking hassles, boardwalks and a pier, Oceanside offers the quintessential Southern California beach experience.
-For a more secluded experience head toward Buccaneer Beach on the south side of Oceanside.
-If the fast lane is your thing, cruise the Strand by the pier at the foot of Mission Boulevard.
-Oceanside is one of those places you can hit on a lunch break for a quick jog, or idle a long summer day away in the sun.
-There are plenty of family-friendly restaurants in the area (most notably, Ruby's Diner on the end of the pier and the fish & chips seafood joints in the Harbor) and fun '50s style motor lodges (some with pirates and other themes).
+With wide open, golden sand shores and a meandering boardwalk that leads to one of the longest wooden piers on the West Coast, Oceanside is what a day at the beach is all about.
+Relatively small crowds and easy access to the beaches add up to a relaxing, quintessential Southern California beach experience.
+Oceanside is one of those places you can head to for a quick jog, or idle a long summer day away in the sun.
+Plus, there are plenty of family-friendly restaurants in the area (most notably, Ruby's Diner on the end of the pier and the fish & chips shops in the harbor) and fun '50s style motor lodges—some even with pirates and other themes.

 - Oceanside Harbor, aka The Jetties, is a popular surfing area, especially in summer south swell season.
 Fishermen can try their luck off the end of a jetty (beware of high surf and high tides), or surf cast on the south side by the San Luis Rey river mouth.
 You can also catch a sport fishing boat out of Oceanside Harbor or launch your own at the boat ramp.